-A true fairytale wedding including a few fairy god mothers and a glass slipper…
+This fairytale wedding includes a few fairy god mothers and a glass slipper!

 One day, in true Cinderella style, a Maid of Honor called Scenic Rim Bride asking for help.
 After a lengthy conversation, it was evident a local Bride and Groom had been through quite the disaster.
-From losing a venue to the devastating Binna Burra bushfire, which almost destroyed their family home to losing 90% of precious income.
+From losing a wedding venue to the devastating Binna Burra bushfire, which almost destroyed their family home as well as losing 90% of income.

-Kieran and Renee were about to give up hope of ever having a dream wedding.
+The Bride and Groom, Kieran and Renee were about to give up hope of ever having their dream wedding.

 Photographer Glass Slipper Photography

-To kick things off, a local wedding venue in Beechmont, Rosewood Estate generously offered to host Kieran and Renee’s big day.
-Located on a magnificent 250-acre horse and cattle farm with a beautiful self-contained homestead and a white marquee resting high on the Lamington Plateau.
+To kick things off, a local venue in Beechmont, Rosewood Estate generously offered to host Kieran and Renee’s wedding day.
+Located on a magnificent 250-acre horse and cattle farm with a beautiful self-contained homestead.
+This property offered their white marquee resting high on the Lamington Plateau.
 Coastal views stretch from South Stradbroke Island to Coolangatta, and the entire Numinbah Valley.

 After the initial getting to know you phone calls with Kieran and Renee, we arranged to meet at the new venue, Rosewood Estate.
 From that day forward, Renee has referred to us as her Fairy God Mother.
 The only thing missing now was a glass slipper, and we found it!

-When reaching out to Steve from Glass Slipper Photography, he kindly offered to photograph the wedding from start to finish.
+Steve from Glass Slipper Photography kindly offered to photograph the wedding from start to finish.
 Renee had already been following Steve’s work and when sharing the incredible news, there were tears of joy.
-Steve was equally excited to capture our couples very special day.
+Steve was touched by our couples story and keen to capture their most memorable day.

-Now we had the Glass Slipper, it was time to plan the rest of the wedding.
-A story was created and shared on social media, asking industry creatives if they could assist.
+Now we had a Glass Slipper, it was time to plan the rest of the wedding.
+A story was then created and shared on social media, asking industry friends if they could assist.
 Within three days, we had received 30k worth of supplier contributions!
 It was incredible.
 Sharing more happy news with Kieran and Renee, generated more tears!
-It was becoming a frequent occurrence as the generosity from the wedding industry was truly overwhelming.
+It was becoming a frequent occurrence as the generosity from the industry was truly overwhelming.

 Catering was the biggest expense with close to 120 guests attending the wedding.
-Debbie from Gateway Fine Foods kindly offered to provide canapes for cocktail hour, including service.
-If that wasn’t enough, Anna from Cuisine on Cue blew us away with catering the entire reception, valued at 10k!!
-Salt Air Kombi raised their hands to provide the coolest bar, including service of drinks.
-Two Little Bakers made a three tier semi-naked wedding cake with each tier a different flavour.
+Debbie from Gateway Fine Foods offered to provide canapes for cocktail hour, including wait staff service.
+If that wasn’t enough, Anna from Cuisine on Cue blew us away by catering the entire reception, valued at 10k!!
+Salt Air Kombi raised their hands to provide a mobile bar, including service of drinks.
+Two Little Bakers made a three tier semi-naked cake with each tier a different flavour.
 It was perfect!

 Support from the local wedding industry continued for Kieran and Renee.
 Including partners of Scenic Rim Bride who assisted on a professional and personal note.
-This wedding was starting to feel like it could be my own.
-Maybe I was a Fairy God Mother…
+This wedding was starting to feel like it could be our own.

 A true Fairy God Mother was Marriage Celebrant, Karen Cook.
 Kieran and Renee were lucky to be married at all, legally that is.
 Given the wedding day was about to take place in 14 days time.
 The exact amount of time a celebrant has to register the paperwork for a marriage is a minimum of 30 days.
 Given the urgency, Karen Cook drove from Kooralbyn to meet our couple that same night.
 The necessary paperwork was signed ready for lodgement, phew!
 Needless to say, our Bride and Groom felt Karen was a perfect match given her warm, kind-hearted and professional nature.